 This year alone, PFAW’s Latinos Vote! program engaged mightily in this election with Spanish-language radio ads on seven stations, and we ran digital ads in 30 competitive districts, fielded staff and volunteers all over the state, and hosted phone banks both in our DC office and online for activists across the country.
 We invested in long-shot young, progressive candidates who now will help lead our movement for a generation.
 We helped bring national attention to Virginia’s elections and fire up Democratic volunteers and donors, including bringing in some celebrity help as we did with special visits by PFAW board members Alec Baldwin, Dolores Huerta and Cristela Alonzo, as well as support from Khizr Khan.

 Of course, Virginia is the biggest but not the only great story.
-Altogether, PFAW endorsed 130 candidates on ballots in 21 states.
-Like, Amelia Parker, a human rights activist and founding member of the progressive City Council Movement, who won her election for Knoxville, Tenn.
+Altogether, PFAW endorsed 130 candidates on ballots in 21 states, including Amelia Parker, a human rights activist and founding member of the progressive City Council Movement, who won her election for Knoxville, Tenn.
 City Council.
 It will become the city’s first women-majority council when she is sworn in.
 Amelia had run an impressive, yet ultimately unsuccessful, write-in campaign in the last election in 2017.
 This year, through grit and determination, she got on the ballot and won a majority of the vote.

 Here are a few more quick stories from some of our many key races this week: